 This year, Erev Pesach falls on Shabbos, a fairly infrequent occurrence.
-While our lack of familiarity with observing Erev Pesach on Shabbos causes some confusion and concern, still, with the proper planning and know-how, it need not be a difficult Shabbos to keep.
+While our lack of familiarity with observing Erev Pesach on Shabbos may catch us off-guard and cause some confusion, with the proper planning and know-how it need not be a difficult Shabbos to keep.
 Indeed, it actually gives us an opportunity to be well-rested for the seder and to be able to fulfill the mitzvos of Pesach in a more alert and dignified manner.
 The following are some of the frequently asked questions that deal with the special halachos of this Shabbos: